-The house featured in the fifth episode of Zombie House Flipping season two is located in the Dover Shores West neighborhood, across the street from Lake Giles.
-The house has ample floor space and includes a bonus room and a pool.
+The house featured in Zombie House Flipping season two episode five is located in the Dover Shores West neighborhood, across the street from Lake Giles.
+It has ample floor space and includes a bonus room and a pool.
 Although the kitchen was initially non-existent, the Zombie team was able to transform the space into one of the highlights of the home.
 All that was left to do after the crew finished construction was the staging.
 Continue reading to see how we chose furniture and accents to complement the gorgeous new design of this former zombie.

 Staging the Home